Revealing the administrative process of data sharing: LLM-assisted topic modelling of COVID-19 Immunity Task Force Databank operations

 [9] To facilitate interpretation of the 14 NMF topics, we used a locally deployed open-source large language model to generate topic labels, thematic groupings, and topic descriptions (Wanna et al. 2024; Janssens, Bogaert, and Van den Poel 2025; Tan and D’Souza 2025).
 Four open-source models were evaluated: Mistral-7B-Instruct-v0.3, Meta-Llama-3.1-8B-Instruct, Qwen2.5-7B-Instruct, and Gemma-2-9b-it, each receiving the top 5 keywords and 5 representative emails for all 14 topics simultaneously.
 Meta-Llama-3.1-8B-Instruct produced the most descriptive and semantically complete labels and was selected for subsequent steps.
 Using zero-shot prompts, the model was queried to: (1) generate 2–5 word topic labels from keywords and representative emails; (2) group labels into thematic categories; and (3) generate 2–3 sentence topic descriptions from keywords and up to 15 representative emails.
 Tasks were run across multiple temperature settings (0.0, 0.2, 0.4, 0.5, 0.7) and random seeds to ensure stability.
 All outputs were reviewed and refined by the research team to ensure face validity and alignment with domain knowledge.
 Local deployment ensured that no email data left secure servers at any stage of analysis.

-[10] To examine relationships between topics, we computed normalized pairwise co-occurrence scores across all 14 topics (Stevenson et al. 2023).
-For each pair of topics, the co-occurrence score was calculated as the proportion of shared email assignments relative to the smaller of the two topics.
-Email-to-topic assignments were based on a 15% probability threshold applied to the normalized NMF weight matrix.
+[10] Email-to-topic assignments were based on a 15% probability threshold applied to the normalized NMF weight matrix.
 This threshold was selected to capture substantive secondary topic assignments while filtering out most tertiary contributions, and was validated through research team review of representative emails.
 Under this scheme, 27.3% of emails were assigned to a single topic, 47.6% to two topics, and 25.1% to three or more topics (mean = 2.01 topics per email).
-Co-occurrence scores range from 0 (no co-occurrence) to 1 (complete overlap), with higher values indicating topics that are more likely to appear together within the same emails.

-[11] To examine how topics were distributed across the data sharing lifecycle, each email was mapped to one of six sequential phases: Funding Start, Data Introduction, Data Sharing Agreement (DSA) Execution, Data Upload, Data Cataloguing, and Data Publication.
+[12] To trace topic distribution across the data sharing lifecycle, each email was mapped to one of six sequential phases: Funding Start, Data Introduction, Data Sharing Agreement (DSA) Execution, Data Upload, Data Cataloguing, and Data Publication.
 Phase assignments were based on milestone dates recorded for each study.
-Seven studies were excluded from phase analysis due to non-sequential milestone dates, leaving 6,167 emails from 93 studies.
+Seven studies were excluded from phase analysis due to non-sequential milestone dates, leaving 6,110 emails from 93 studies.
 For sender analysis, each email sender was classified into one of five categories based on their institutional role: Databank Secretariat, Study Staff, Study Investigators, External Partners, and Harmonization Group.
-For both phase and sender analyses, topic assignments were based on the 15% probability threshold described above.
-Email-to-sender ratios were computed for each sender category to quantify the intensity of operational engagement across roles.
+A small residual “Other” category was excluded, leaving 6,789 emails from 100 studies.

 [13] To examine the distribution of coordination labour by gender, sender first names were coded using a probabilistic approach combining the nomquamgender library (Van Buskirk, Clauset, and Larremore 2023) with manual corrections for ambiguous and non-Western names, achieving coverage of 95.8% of emails (6,545 of 6,833).
 Gender was classified as women or men; non-binary and gender-diverse identities are not captured by this method, which represents a limitation of the approach.